 The National Center for Biotechnology Information suggests that you clean and disinfect any wounds caused by a parrot’s bite.
 Usually, bites by small parrots like budgies heal quickly.

 Do Budgies Bite a Lot?

-Budgies are not prolific biters, but you shouldn’t be surprised if you get bitten occasionally.
+Budgies aren’t prolific biters, but you shouldn’t be surprised if you get bitten occasionally.

 Budgies rarely lead with a bite if they’re upset and afraid.
 You’ll notice posturing such as puffed feathers, vocalizing, and the budgie moving away from you.
 It may also lunge before biting.

 True bites usually come from forcibly handling the budgie after it’s warned you.
-For example, this can happen when taking a scared budgie to the vet.
+For example, this can occur after taking a scared budgie to the vet.